pkage/blog/_posts/2025-05-02-disk-space.md

 This writes an 8 GiB file to the root directory called `/FREESPACE`, reading out from `/dev/urandom` in 8192 1MiB blocks.
 Superuser access is required to put that in your root directory, but you can put it anywhere.
+Reading from `/dev/urandom` is recommended, as if you fill the file with e.g. just zeros, a filesystem like ZFS will compress that down and you'll end up with much less real space freed when you delete the file.

 *Thanks to [Lev Novikov](https://metaist.com) for encouraging me to write this!*